 Looking for the perfect decoration for your rustic chic wedding?
 Horseshoes are the way to go.
 They add the perfect amount of country charm while also offering you luck on your big day.
-The story behind this one’s a little weird - centuries ago people hung iron horseshoes on their doors to fight off goblins and evil spirits (who were, naturally (?), afraid of iron).
+The story behind this good luck charm is a little weird – centuries ago people hung iron horseshoes on their doors to fight off goblins and evil spirits (who were, naturally (?), afraid of iron).
 Now, you may not be warding off any demons on your wedding day, but these trinkets might help kill any bad vibes.

 Seeing rain on the forecast for your wedding day may strike fear into your heart, but trust me, it’s not bad.
 In fact, many people would say it’s the exact opposite.
 Not only does inclement weather make for great photos like this one, but it also symbolizes washing away your past (bye, exes, hello married life!).

 Burying the bourbon

 It may not be too popular in Canada, but down south burying the bourbon is a big deal.
 Couples will head to their wedding location exactly one month before their big day to literally bury a bottle of whisky.
 After the ceremony wraps, the newlyweds dig it up and cheers to their new relationship status.
-Yes, it takes a bit more work than throwing a coin in your shoe, but it may just be worth it.
+Yes, this good luck charm takes a bit more work than throwing a coin in your shoe, but it may just be worth it.

 While you probably don’t want your wedding struck by a full-on ladybug infestation, seeing one or two of these little guys may be just what you need on your big day.
 According to many cultures, ladybugs are good luck, so if one finds its way onto your veil or gown, don’t swat it away!